 Is the Timing Right?

-If you have a firm footing within your organization – or you’ve been in the game for a while, it could be time for a capital fundraising campaign.
+If you have a firm footing within your organization – or you’ve been in the game for a while, it could be time to fundraise for some capital.

-If you’re just getting your organization off the ground, it may not be the right time for a capital campaign.
+If you’re just getting your organization off the ground, it may not be the right time for this.
 Your efforts should instead be going into bringing in more first-time donors to help build sustainable, long-term growth.

 Are Your Donors Ready?